trev-dev/vcftoabook/readme.md

 ## Instructions

 1. Clone or download this repository.
-2. Copy your vcf file into the same directory as vcftoabook.py. **Make sure to rename it as contacs.vcf**.
+2. Copy your vcf file into the same directory as vcftoabook.py. **Make sure to rename it as contacts.vcf**.
 3. Run `python vcftoabook.py`.
 If all goes well you should now have an addressbook file saved in the same directory as vcftoabook.py and your contacts.vcf

 ## Testing